What is an online marketing strategy? And why do I need one?

-Spotting the need for change is half the battle and whilst most entrepreneurs recognise the internet is a force to be reckoned with, they fail to embrace the truly transformational opportunities that could help to secure the future of their business for years to come.
+Spotting the need for change is half the battle and whilst most entrepreneurs recognize the internet is a force to be reckoned with, they fail to embrace the transformational opportunities that could help to secure the future of their business for years to come.

-But talk is cheap and too many soothsayers prophecy about “the end of consumerism as we know it” as the internet ushers in a new era in all aspects of buyer behaviour.
+But talk is cheap and too many soothsayers prophecy about “the end of consumerism as we know it” as the internet ushers in a new era in all aspects of buyer behavior.

-In my experience, this new era is simply constantly changing environmental factors that need first to be understood and then utilised in the right measure for your business within your marketing mix.
+In my experience, this new era is constantly changing environmental factors that need first to be understood and then utilized in the right measure for your business within your marketing mix.

 As an example, before the internet, small service businesses would rely heavily on directory listings in printed media such as the Yellow Pages to be found locally by their customers.
 You need a plumber, so you grab the handy 3kg yellow book and turn to P for Plumbers.
 These days, Google My Business has virtually replaced these doorstop directories that once adorned the telephone stand of most homes, as we all turn to our smartphones or laptops to “Google it” instead.

-This is where adapting to the changing environment really comes in, by optimising your company’s Google My Business listing it can appear when customers in your area search for the services you offer, simple.
+This is where adapting to the changing environment really comes in, by optimizing your company’s Google My Business listing can appear when customers in your area search for the services you offer, simple.

-So the key to understanding internet marketing really lies in first understanding marketing, these vital cogs that make your business tick, then utilising the various methods available in a mix that is right for your business.
+So the key to understanding internet marketing really lies in first understanding marketing, these vital cogs that make your business tick, then utilizing the various methods available in a mix right for your business.

-As every business is unique there is no ‘one size fits all’; you must understand and utilise the right mix of ingredients for your business, whether it is all or a combination of the online marketing tools available.
-In fact, that’s not a bad analogy, think of online marketing as a series of tools you need to get a job done (achieve your business goals).
+As every business is unique, there is no ‘one size fits all’; you must understand and utilize the right mix of ingredients for your business, whether it is all or a combination of the online marketing tools available.
+In fact, that’s not a poor analogy.
+Think of online marketing as a series of tools you need to get a job done (achieve your business goals).

 Assess the job in hand and use the right tools to get the job done, that’s a marketing strategy, simple!